Pre-sessional frequently asked questions

 There will no formal teaching or testing of your subject on the pre-sessional, but you will be asked to read, write and present on topics in or related to your field.

 How useful will the Pre-sessional course be to me?
 Is it better than just taking an English language test?

 Yes, the Pre-sessional is much more tailored to your needs as a prospective Imperial student.
 Students who have taken our pre-sessional report back that they feel far more prepared for their studies than other international students who have not taken the course.
 Departments tell us they can see a positive difference between those students who have taken the pre-sessional and those who have not.

 What is the average class size?

-Class sizes are generally small so that you can receive personal attention.
-We also provide weekly 1-to-1 mentoring sessions to help you monitor your progress and guide your independent study.
+Class sizes are generally small (approximately 12 students per group) so that you can get to know your classmates and your teachers well and so that your teachers can monitor your progress and guide your personal study.